Phila Calder Nye: Life

 Phila Calder Nye was born on February 22, 1871, in Wilmington, North Carolina.

 She attended the Mount Vernon Seminary and College in Washington, D.C. from 1889 to 1891.

-She was a professor at Princeton University.
 In 1920, she became director of the Index of Christian Art at Princeton.
-She retired in 1936.
+She retired in 1933.

 Her work appeared in American Journal of Archaeology, Art Bulletin, Art in America, and Art & Archaeology.